armory/docs/content/en/armory-enterprise/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-28-1.md

 - Fixes to any known issues from previous versions that we have in release notes.
 These can all be grouped under a Fixed issues H3.
 -->

+  * **Terraform 0.12 Now Supported** - Restored support for Terraform 0.12 in version 2.28.1.
+  * **Update for Kubernetes v2 provider accounts that use the aws-iam-authenticator** - Fixed failures for the Kubernetes V2 provider accounts that still use client.authentication.k8s.io/v1alpha1.
+This bug was introduced in 2.28.0.
+  * **Dinghy Vault Passwords** - Fixed an issue where Dinghy fails to start when Vault password contains an exclamation point.
+  * **Revision History Display** - Addressed an issue where the revision history was not showing the timestamp of the revision.
+  * **Automated Triggers Permissions** - Fixed an issue where permissions defined under "Automated Triggers" become empty after a triggered pipeline update.